byui-cse/cse450-course/source/module-01/preparation-01.md

 !!!time "Estimated Reading Time"
 	Plan on around 90 - 120 minutes for this preparation reading.

-Broadly speaking, there are three main types of machine learning: supervised learning, unsupervised learning, and reinforcement learning.
-In this course, we'll focus on supervised learning.
+Broadly speaking, there are three main types of machine learning: reinforcement learning, unsupervised learning, and supervised learning.

+In this course, we'll focus on supervised learning, but we'll present a quick overview of the other two branches:

+### Reinforcement Learning
+Reinforcement learning is what most people think of when they think of artificial intelligence.

+Reinforcement learning is used in robotics development to train robots to respond to varying environmental factors in order to achieve a goal.

+!!! def "Reinforcement Learning"
+	Reinforcement learning is an iterative process where an algorithm seeks to maximize some value based on rewards received for being right.

+### Unsupervised Learning

+A grocery store chain might wish to decide which customers to target for a particular sales promotion.
+Historic shopping data can be analyzed using a technique known as *cluster analysis* to determine which groups of customers would be most likely to respond to a particular ad campaign.

+A geneticist tracking how a plant cell responds to drought conditions might take measurements of tens of thousands of proteins every few seconds.
+With that many features to analyze, it can be difficult to find any kind of useful pattern.

+A technique known as *dimensional reduction* can aggregate the features into groups based on their response patterns, reducing the number of features that need to be analyzed.

+Cluster analysis and dimensional reduction are examples of unsupervised learning.

+!!! def "Unsupervised Learning"
+	Unsupervised learning algorithms generate models that allow us to identify patterns in data, make inferences about those patterns, and predict where future data might fall within those patterns.

-### An Example of Supervised Learning
+## An Example of Supervised Learning

 Credit card companies use supervised learning to develop models that can predict if a transaction looks fraudulent.